 As the demand for food increases, agriculture will continue to attract investment and new actors may be confronted with ethical dilemmas and find it difficult to implement responsible business conduct in their practices.
 In this context the OECD and the FAO are working together to develop due diligence guidance to help enterprises observe existing widely-supported standards for RBC along agricultural supply chains.

-This report evaluates the corporate governance framework for the Latvian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
-The report was prepared at the request of the Republic of Latvia.
-It is based on a review involving all OECD countries.
+This report evaluates the corporate governance framework for the Lithuanian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
+The report was prepared at the request of the Republic of Lithuania, reviewed by the OECD Working Party on State Ownership and Privatisation Practices and is based on discussions involving all OECD countries.

 Strategically managing crises is an essential responsibility of governments.
 Often critical decisions need to be made swiftly under difficult and complex conditions, as crises’ impacts may spread beyond national borders and can trigger significant economic, social and environmental knock-on effects.
 Governments have a significant role to play in strengthening the resilience of their populations, communities and critical infrastructure networks.
 This report highlights the changing landscape of crises that governments are confronted with today.
 It discusses new approaches to deal with both traditional and new kinds of crises, and invites reflection on how best governments can adapt to change.
 Topics covered include capacity for early warning and “sense-making”, crisis communication and the role of social media, as well as strategic crisis management exercises.
 Finally, the review proposes practical policy guidance for strategic crisis management.